ClaytonOlsen/credit_card_fraud/README.md

 <img src="https://github.com/ClaytonOlsen/credit_card_fraud/blob/main/images/correlation_table.png" width="500" height="500" />

-## Model Criterion and Oversampling
+## Oversampling

 Accuracy can be bias for imbalanced data which classifies all the data points as the prominent class and can achievce near perfect accuracy.
-We care more about reducing false negatives and increasing True Positives as they are the most important to avoid in fraud detection where limited cases are truly limited as fradulent.
+We care more about reducing false negatives and increasing True Positives as they are the most important in fraud detection where limited cases are truly limited as fradulent.

 Rather we will use Recall or True Positive Rate to determine the validity of our models as a decrease in false negatives will increase recall.